kovi-bhargav/spoken-english-to-written-english-conversion/README.md

 The following things will be taken care:

-"two dollars" will be converted to $2.
+1) "two dollars" will be converted to $2.
 Abbreviations spoken as "C M" or "Triple A" will be written as "CM" and "AAA" respectively.
+2) Deconstruction of the phrases "won't" to "will not" etc.,

 Example of the input and output to the model